twigikit/sql-homework/README.md

 Once the database schema is created, data was imported from the corresponding csv files.

-### Results and Obesrvations
+### Results and Observations
 #### Part 1.
 Potential Fraudelent Transactions
-#### Is there a credit card has been hacks?
+#### Is there a credit card has been hacked?
 Some fraudsters hack a credit card by making several small transactions (generally less than $2.00), which are typically ignored by most cardholders.
 The chart below shows the total number of transactions that are less than $2.00 per cardholder. <br>

 ![](./Diagram/plot_twoless.jpeg)

-It is unreasonable to expect no small transactions.
  Small transactions could be genuine.
-To narrow down the list of potential fraudulent transactions, we analyse the consumption pattern by analysing the daily maximum transaction amount by cardholders.
+It is unreasonable to expect no small transactions at all.
+To narrow down the list of potential fraudulent transactions, we analyse the daily maximum transaction amount of each cardholders in order to establish an expected consumption pattern.

 ![](./Diagram/plot_maxtxn.jpeg)